Astris Law S IconAstris Law

 The Marriage Problem

 When you ask a lawyer to review an AI document, you are probably thinking: lawyers charge too much, I will do the legwork myself and get a discount on the bill.
-What you may not realise is that by doing this you are asking to treat your relationship with your lawyer as a one-night stand.
-Your lawyer, meanwhile, is legally required to treat it as a marriage.
-The fact that you have already made other arrangements does not change this.
+What you may not realise is that you are asking to treat the relationship as a one-night stand.
+Your lawyer is legally required to treat it as a marriage.

 That is not an exaggeration.
 When a lawyer acts for a client, even on what appears to be a simple task, a full suite of professional obligations attaches immediately: a duty of care, fiduciary duties, duties of competence and diligence under the Australian Solicitors' Conduct Rules, confidentiality obligations and an overriding duty to the court and the administration of justice.
 These do not attach partially based on how small the client thinks the job is.
 They attach in full, from the moment the lawyer puts their name to anything.